Confidence

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory: Morgan Price takes the bait completely, agreeing to the currency exchange deal.
 The con appears to be working perfectly, but the stakes are raised when tensions with Butan and The King intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
 Here, The con goes wrong during the final exchange.
 Gunther Butan is killed, Lily appears to betray Jake, and Jake is shot.
-Everything falls apart - the whiff of death is literal as Jake bleeds out, his confidence shattered., illustrates the protagonist at their lowest point.
+Everything falls apart - the whiff of death is literal as Jake bleeds out, his confidence shattered., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Jake realizes the deeper game being played and synthesizes all the information.
 He understands the true nature of the con and who's been playing whom, gaining clarity to execute the final move., demonstrating the transformation achieved throughout the journey.